Nischal213/Nischal-s-A-Level-Project/README.md

                     error_message['text'] = error_string
                     root.after(2000, clear_box, error_message, button)
                     change = False
+                #To here
+                #The code snippet validates the last name and first name
+                #By checking if they are letters and dont have numbers
                 else:
                     question_number += 1
+                    #place holders so that the first name and last name can be updated on the db later
                     hold_first_name, hold_last_name = first_name, last_name
                     place_holder_box.delete(0, END)
                     place_holder_box2.delete(0, END)